Okay, Here’s the Thing:

 Related and in addition to lost labor jobs and resultantly eroded tax base, the other side of the blade is that the stuff China’s making is based on instructions given by the rest of the world.
 No one lines up for the latest homegrown Chinese-designed products, we clamor for that which China can make for us per our specs (Engadget’s KIRF section is full of things China makes that no one wants).
 The other huge economies of the world function primarily on consuming products almost invariably made in China, but designed domestically.

-Point here is that, the United States, for example, could also buy those robotic factory workers and save big on shipping and handling.
+Point here is that, the United States, for example, could also buy those robotic factory workers that Foxconn’s getting, cut Foxconn out, and then save big on shipping and handling.
 Because the cheap labor is all we really want from China.
 What makes an iPhone an iPhone comes from California, namsayen?

 Is China Hosed?